microsoft/pxt-arcade/docs/test/skillmap/story-new/story2.md

 into **an empty area** of the workspace.

-- :mouse pointer:  Click the grey box to open the music editor and create your own song!
+- :mouse pointer:  Click the empty grey box to open the music editor and create your own song!

 ~hint Click here to see how 🕵🏽